 - Click on the data connection that is being used for the failing integration

-- Verify all the fields are correct, update any fields that needs to be updated.
+- Verify all the fields are correct, update any fields that need to be updated.
 Then click Save.

 - Navigate to Cloud, click on the failing integration, it should direct the user to the Task Details page

-- Navigate to the "Gateway" tab, you should see a drop down list that allows user to choose the data connection, select the appropriate connection
+- Navigate to the "Gateway" tab, you should see a dropdown list that allows users to choose the data connection, select the appropriate connection

 - Navigate to the mapping page, click "Preview" on the source data to verify if the connection is re-established

 - Save the changes.
 You may now re-run the integration.